22.1.07

 ii) A has-been politician who told you they have lots of global "friends"

-iii) Very good-looking male and female fund raising placement agents.
-Sell the sizzle since we have no steak
+iii) Good-looking male and female fund raising placement agents.
+Sell the sizzle because we have no steak.
+Consultants urge brands not performance

-iv) Some associates to do some actual work while I am out partying and pontificating
+iv) Some associates pretend to do some actual work while I am out partying and pontificating and some bozo is visiting for onsite due diligence

 v) Anyone who can look at the balance sheets of our recent deals and doesn't vomit